-- a) Disrespect - subjecting any person to indignity, injury, degradation and bullying - abusive, vulgar or violent language, gestures, etc. - inappropriate display of vulgar, obscene, abusive, illegal, pornographic or discriminatory materials, clothing or actions - any form of discrimination because of race, colour, age, disability, religion, sex, national origin, political affiliation, sexual orientation - violence and harassment (refer to Respectful Learning and Working Environment Policy) - use of recording devices, without appropriate permission, inside or outside the classroom - b) Educationally or Socially Disruptive Behaviour - disturbing, disrupting or otherwise interfering with the educational activities (studies, laboratory/shop/practical exercises, lectures, etc.) of fellow students and instructors - bringing illicit drugs, unapproved alcohol or other intoxicants to college facilities or events for personal use or for use by others - attending training, educational, laboratory, practicum, cooperative placement or other services or training activities while under the influence of drugs, alcohol or other intoxicants neglect of workplace safety and health procedures or practices, or the creation of safety hazards c) Misuse of College Resources
+- subjecting any person to indignity, injury, degradation and bullying - abusive, vulgar or violent language, gestures, etc. - inappropriate display of vulgar, obscene, abusive, illegal, pornographic or discriminatory materials, clothing or actions - any form of discrimination because of race, colour, age, disability, religion, sex, national origin, political affiliation, sexual orientation - violence and harassment - use of recording devices, without appropriate permission, inside or outside the classroom - b) Educationally or Socially Disruptive Behaviour - disturbing, disrupting or otherwise interfering with the educational activities (studies, laboratory/shop/practical exercises, lectures, etc.) of fellow students and instructors - bringing illicit drugs, unapproved alcohol or other intoxicants to college facilities or events for personal use or for use by others - attending training, educational, laboratory, practicum, cooperative placement or other services or training activities while under the influence of drugs, alcohol or other intoxicants